When we consider how complex the human brain is, the tissue surrounding our control systems can seem pretty insignificant in comparison.

 Aponeurosis (galea aponeurotica)

-Primarily composed of collagen, the aponeurosis is loosely striated and visibly fibrous.
+Primarily composed of the protein collagen, the aponeurosis is loosely striated and visibly fibrous.
 Similar to ligaments and tendons found throughout the body, its structure borders elasticity and total rigidity.
 There are no blood vessels or nerves embedded within the connective tissue layer; absorption cannot occur within this level of tissue at the scalp.

 From a functional standpoint, there is no need for a high degree of mobility at the crown of the head.
 The aponeurosis acts as a passive structural element, holding layers above and below it together.
 This membranous layer generally follows the shape of your natural hairline, extending across the crown of the head and connecting several craniofacial muscles that exist apart from the scalp (Tajran and Gosman 2021).